casper-ecosystem/.github/profile/CONTRIBUTING.md

 ![Casper PR Workflow](https://github.com/casper-ecosystem/.github/new/main/CASPERPRFLOW.jpeg)

 - **Step 5.3:** Best Practices
-  - Code in the Casper project should meet the style guidelines, with sufficient test cases, descriptive commit messages, evidence that the contribution does not break any compatibility commitments or cause adverse feature interactions, and evidence of high-quality peer review.
+  - Code in the Casper project should meet the style guidelines with sufficient test cases, descriptive commit messages, evidence that the contribution does not break any compatibility commitments or cause adverse feature interactions and evidence of high-quality peer review.
   - Casper recommends small, frequent PRs over large, infrequent ones.
   - When you notice those dependencies, put the fix into a commit of its own, then check out a new branch, and cherry-pick it.
   - Read the PR template prudently and make sure to follow all the instructions.